Skip to content

 Full vs Incremental Backups

-The first backup is a full backup.
-Additional backups are incremental backups.
-Incremental backup 1 depends on the full backup, incremental backup 2 depends on incremental backup 1 and the full backup etc.
+The first backup is a full backup, while subsequent backups are incremental.
+Incremental backup 1 depends on the full backup, incremental backup 2 depends on incremental backup 1 and the full backup, and so forth.

-By default, a new full backup is created after 14 days since the previous full backup.
-You may change this behavior by changing --full-if-older-than 14D in the following line in /opt/nimpee/conf.d/backup/duplicity-backup.conf (for example with sudo vi /opt/nimpee/conf.d/backup/duplicity-backup.conf):
+By default, a new full backup is created 14 days after the previous full backup.
+You can modify this behavior by adjusting --full-if-older-than 14D in the following line in /opt/nimpee/conf.d/backup/duplicity-backup.conf (for example, using sudo vi /opt/nimpee/conf.d/backup/duplicity-backup.conf):

 STATIC_OPTIONS="--full-if-older-than 14D --allow-source-mismatch --ssl-no-check-certificate"

-By default, only 2 full backups are kept in the backup directory.
-You may change this behavior by amending the value in the following line in /opt/nimpee/conf.d/backup/duplicity-backup.conf (for example with sudo vi /opt/nimpee/conf.d/backup/duplicity-backup.conf):
+By default, only two full backups are retained in the backup directory.
+You can alter this behavior by adjusting the value in the following line in /opt/nimpee/conf.d/backup/duplicity-backup.conf (for example, using sudo vi /opt/nimpee/conf.d/backup/duplicity-backup.conf):

 CLEAN_UP_VARIABLE="2"